jamiephan/blizzcle/README.md

   -V, --version        output the version number
   -v, --verbose        Show verbose (debug) message -d, --detail         Get the details for all articles (requires more HTTP request).
-  -c, --count [n]      The maximun count for the articles to be parsed.
-0 to be all. (default: 20) -g, --game [game]    Name of the game.
+  -c, --count <n>      The maximun count for the articles to be parsed.
+0 to be all. (default: 1) -g, --game <game>    Name of the game.
 (All for invalid name) (default: "heroes-of-the-storm") -o, --output <file>  Set the output file path to be saved to.
-(Detect .json/.html) -t, --type <type>    Override the output data type from -o. [json | html] --language [lang]    The language of the articles. (default: "en-us") --rawdata            Save the un-parsed data to JSON object (must have -d switch) --eval <code>        Eval a JS code, "data" as result variable. (default: "console.log(data)") -h, --help           output usage information
+(Detect .json/.html) -t, --type <type>    Override the output data type from -o. (json | html) --language <lang>    The language of the articles. (default: "en-us") --rawdata            Save the un-parsed data to JSON object (must have -d to take effect) --no-color           Do not display colored output (No ANSI Code) --eval <code>        Eval a JS code, "data" as result variable. (default: "console.log(data)") -h, --help           output usage information
 ```